 We have over 25 years of experience in supplying and manufacturing sports turf fertilizer.
-As a consequence of the increasing cost of fertilizers we can give advice that will save you both time and money whilst also ensuring the best possible results.
+Gilba Solutions can give advice that will save you both time and money whilst also ensuring the best possible results.

-We have the largest range of sports turf fertilizers in Australia for the turf and amenity markets and the following overview of nitrogen turf fertilizer sources explains your options and how they work.
-However, if you information on other nutrients this blog article is a good place to begin as it discusses magnesium turf fertilizers.
+We have the largest range of sports turf fertilizers in Australia for the turf and amenity markets.
+The following overview of nitrogen turf fertilizer sources explains your options and how they work.
+However, if you information on other nutrients these blog articles are a good place to read more.

 Quick-release sports turf fertilizer.

-Despite ‘Straight’ fertilizers having the advantage of being relatively inexpensive they generally have a high salt index and therefore can damage turf if not immediately watered in.
-On account of being all “up-front”, they can also cause surges in growth that require increased mowing frequency.
+‘Straight’ fertilizers have the advantage of being relatively inexpensive.
+However, they generally have a high salt index and therefore can damage turf if not immediately watered in.
+They can also cause surges in growth that require increased mowing frequency.

-These generally are of higher quality than simple ‘straights’ with their major disadvantages being cost and being prone to hardening or “caking”.
+These generally are of higher quality than ‘straights’.
+Their major disadvantages are cost and being prone to hardening or “caking”.
 To overcome this manufacturers often add anti-caking agents which can be abrasive to equipment.
 However, an advantage of these is that they allow “spoon-feeding” of turf.

-These are designed to improve nutrient use efficiency by minimizing nutrient losses and are divided into two groups which are slow-release fertilizers and nitrification and urease inhibitors.
+These are designed to improve nutrient use efficiency by minimizing nutrient losses.
+They are divided into two groups which are slow-release fertilizers and nitrification and urease inhibitors.

 Slow-release sports turf fertilizer.